bfreiberg/randomizer-for-aws/README.md

 ## Getting Started 🚀

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-For instrastructure details see the `infrastructure` folder.
+For infrastructure details see the `infrastructure` folder.

 ### Prerequisites 📋